-McNamara suffered an untimely death before I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer was completed.
+McNamara suffered an untimely demise before I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer was completed.
 Her widower, comedian Patton Oswalt, published the piece posthumously with help from professionals.
 Some say McNamara's thorough research contributed to the April 2018 arrest of the alleged Golden State Killer, made two months after her book's release.

 Michelle McNamarra included a letter to the GSK in her novel.
 Her words foretell the suspected killer's actual capture, noting: